mikeoleary/mikeoleary.github.io/_posts/2024-07-30-ftp-server-on-k8s-with-f5.md

 ### Background
 After 5 years honing Kubernetes expertise, I was happy to undertake a challenge: expose an FTP server from within Kubernetes, and protecting with F5 BIG-IP.
 I'll do this using Azure Kubernetes Service (AKS) as an example environment.

 **Isn't FTP a legacy technology?** Yes, FTP has been around since the early 70's.
-It was designed for efficient tranfer of files, and although it's insecure by default, it's still commonly seen today
+It was designed for efficient tranfer of files.
+Although it's insecure by default, it's still commonly seen today for some file transfer types.
 {: .notice--info}

 #### Advantages of FTP